manfredwern/nasa-apod-gallery/README.md

 This project is intended for learning purposes only.

 Discover the Astronomy picture of the day provided by NASA.
-You are able to travel back in time to check the photo of the day by using the date picker and selecting a specific date you want to go back to.
+You are able to travel back in time when you check the photo of the day by using the date picker and selecting a specific date you want to go back to.

 Enjoy the magnificent photos!